 Can humans get giardia from dogs?
 This is a common question, as we can contract certain types of giardia too.
 However, possibilities of contagion between dogs and humans are small, due to the fact that the genotypes that affect both species are usually not the same.

-Parasites will only infect human if they have undergone a period of maturation, which has to be undergone in the feces, which is why it's important to wash your hands thoroughly after having cleaned your dog or have manipulated fecal matter.
+Parasites will only infect humans if they have undergone a period of maturation, which has to be undergone in the feces, which is why it's important to wash your hands thoroughly after having cleaned your dog or handled fecal matter.

 The only way of contagion, although not likely, is fecal to oral.
-This means that if your dog has previously liked their anus and then licks you in the face, there is a chance for parasite eggs to pass on to humans, although chances are remote.
+This means that if your dog has previously licked their anus and then licks you on the face, there is a chance for parasite eggs to pass on to humans, although chances are remote.
+Practicing good hygiene and ensuring regular veterinary check-ups for your dog can further minimize this already low risk.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.